Gutmensch: Origins and use

 According to researcher Rembert Hüser, the term Gutmensch was coined as a joke made by German feuilleton writers of the "generation 1989", such as Matthias Horx and Klaus Bittermann.
 They were among the authors of dictionaries opposing the protests of 1968.
 These dictionaries were written in the style of Eckardt Henscheids Dummdeutsch dictionary (dealing with language criticism) and can be considered a combination of popular and political literature.
 They did not differentiate between the meaning of a word and how it is used.
 Bittermann explains in his epilogue of the Wörterbuch des Gutmenschen (dictionary of the Gutmensch):

-Since the mid 1990s, Gutmensch has been used alongside political correctness in political and ideological debates, in order to degrade political opponents as over-moralizing.
+Since the mid-1990s, Gutmensch has been used alongside political correctness in political and ideological debates, in order to degrade political opponents as over-moralizing.

-Former Merkur publisher Kurt Scheel once claimed to have used the term first in that sense.Dieter Herberg u. a.: Neuer Wortschatz: Neologismen der 90er Jahre im Deutschen.
-Berlin 2004, pp. 148 ff Gutmensch was considered the "latest critical chic" in the art sections of newspapers.
+Former Merkur publisher Kurt Scheel once claimed to have used the term first in that sense.
+Gutmensch was considered the "latest critical chic" in the art sections of newspapers.
 Writers like Klaus Bittermann came up with a variety of neologisms referring to PC and accompanying the appearance of Gutmensch.
 Some of them can roughly be translated as Gutmensch language, bleeding-heart language, attitudinal kitsch, attitudinal language or chatter jargon.

 In 2006, the German Journalists Association (DJV) claimed that the term Gutmensch had its origins in Nazi Germany.
 Following that claim, the association planned on including the term in a handbook on the sensitive use of language for journalists, which they wanted to publish in cooperation with the Duisburg Institute of Language and Social Studies.
 However, some time later the Institute explicitly objected to that claim made by the DJV.
 Having conducted their own research on this topic, the Institute concluded that there was no clear connection between Gutmensch and Nazi Germany.
 Nevertheless, in a pre-published sample of the above-mentioned handbook, it was stated that Gutmensch had been introduced by the Nazis to refer to followers of Cardinal von Galen, who had openly opposed the Nazi programme of forced euthanasia.
 According to the DJV, Gutmensch was derived from the Yiddish expression "a gutt Mensch" (a good human).
-Furthermore, they indicated that it was Adolf Hitler, who in his book Mein Kampf had repeatedly used the prefix "gut" (good) in a derogatory way, so as to accuse people who expressed goodwill and good-heartedness of collaborating with the German enemies.
+Furthermore, they indicated that it was Adolf Hitler, who in his book Mein Kampf had repeatedly used the prefix "gut" (good) in a derogatory way, so as to accuse people who expressed goodwill and good-heartedness of collaborating with what Hitler perceived as the German enemies.

 Another widespread opinion on the origin of Gutmensch is that it was coined by Friedrich Nietzsche.
 There are numerous disparaging remarks in Nietzsche's writings concerning the "good human", albeit not as a fixed expression.
 The Association for the German Language mentions as their first source a 1985 edition of Forbes magazine, in which Franz Steinkühler, at that time co-chairman of Germany's biggest metalworker's union, is called a Gutmensch.